obonaventure/cnp3/book/network/network.rst

 .. index:: multihomed network

 However, there is only difficulty with the aggregatable variable length subnets used by CIDR.
 Consider for example `FEDICT <http://www.fedict.be>`_, a governmental institution that uses the `193.191.244.0/23` address block.
-Assume that in addition to being connected to the Internet via the `Belgian Research Network <http://www.belnet.be>`_ , `FEDICT <http://www.fedict.be>`_ also wanrts to be connected to another Internet Service Provider.
+Assume that in addition to being connected to the Internet via the `Belgian Research Network <http://www.belnet.be>`_ , `FEDICT <http://www.fedict.be>`_ also wants to be connected to another Internet Service Provider.
 The FEDICT network is then said to be multihomed.
 This is shown in the figure below.

 .. figure:: fig/network-fig-163-c.png
    :align: center